Work with Passion!

 Madhavi’s responsibilities involve her with many areas of the business, from inventory and warehouse to co-ordinating with sales colleagues.
 She handles logistics issues for Bangladesh and Sri Lanka and also liaises with customers, clearing agents, shipping lines, government departments and more!
 These interactions with so many people are one of the things she likes most about her job.
 “They pass on their views about how I can improve and I take responsibility to fulfil their demands.
 Meeting their satisfaction is always my first priority,” she says.
 She is happy with her performance as logistics is a key strength in the Indian operation.

 Choosing a favourite product is a challenge.
-Some have really stood the test of time and remain popular like LEVEGAL® RL, BAYPRET® Nano-PU, ACRAFIX® FF and ACRAMIN® Prefix K. TANNEX® Noveco, which is the top selling product in India, is also a contender along with other mineral technology products like TANNEX® GEO, TANNEX® LAZUL and next generation TANNEX® AIO New.
+Some have really stood the test of time and remain popular like LEVEGAL® RL, BAYPRET® Nano-PU, ACRAFIX® FF and ACRAMIN® Prefix K. TANNEX® Noveco, which is the top selling product in India, is also a contender.
+Not to mention other mineral technology products like TANNEX® GEO, TANNEX® LAZUL and next generation TANNEX® AIO New.

 Her favourite memories involve everyone getting together to celebrate successes.
 “From 2008, we have held a distributor meeting every year to thank distributors and sales colleagues who achieve the highest performance.
-During these meeting we enjoyed adventure sports like water rafting at Pune, Paragliding at Sikkim and Parasailing at Goa,” she says, adding that she also enjoys coming together with the team in the office to celebrate birthdays with cake.
+During these meeting we enjoyed adventure sports.
+So far we have water rafted at Pune, Paraglided at Sikkim and Parasailed at Goa,” she says.
+Madhavi also adds she enjoys coming together with the team in the office to celebrate birthdays with cake.
 During Diwali, they make Rangoli decorations and, in 2017, won the first prize for teamwork within TANATEX Organisation. (see picture above)

-Looking forward, her aims are for the company to achieve sustainable top line growth and to increase the customer and market base in India.
+Looking forward, her aims are for the company to achieve sustainable top line growth.
+Additionally, she wants to increase the customer and market base in India.
 For herself, she wants a good work-life balance.
 She concludes with a final message for others in the organisation: “Work with passion!”